Social care resources

 Section 42 enquiry

-A safeguarding enquiry that the council must carry out when an adult with care needs is at risk of abuse or neglect.
+A safeguarding enquiry the council must carry out when an adult with care needs is at risk of abuse or neglect.

 Carer's assessment